James Wilfred Stevenson Thomson

 Yourself Some Golf' with actor Ronald Reagan (1942) and with a number of pro's in 'Swing With Bing', featuring Bing Crosby (1940).

-He also wrote a book called Hit 'Em for Miles, How to Drive a Golf Ball.
+Jimmy also wrote a book called Hit 'em for Miles, How to Drive a Golf Ball which was among the most popular golf instruction books

+and North Africa.
 In 1960 Thomson was made a life member of the Carolina PGA Section.
-Although his tournament days were over, Jimmy was still very
+Although his tournament days were over, Jimmy

-much involved in the game, being appointed promotional director for Dunlop in the United States.
+was still very much involved in the game, being appointed promotional director for Dunlop in the United States.
+He retired to Florida

 Wilfred Thomson (1888-1974)

 Jimmy Thomson's father James Wilfred Stevenson Thomson was born in North Berwick in 1888.
-He was a greenkeeper
+In November

 Wilfred sailed to the USA from Southampton on the S.S.
-Adriatic in November 1920.
-His contact on arrival was a Mrs C. Mitchell 1st
+Adriatic and arrived in New York on 13th November 1920.
+His contact on arrival

 (1921-24).
 The following year he was joined by his wife, daughter Emily and 12 year old son Jimmy.
 Wilfred moved to the Hermitage